Sasha Galitsky

-Sasha (Alexander) Galitsky (born August 3, 1957) is an Israeli artist, sculptor, writer, and art therapist – the author of a course of social and psychological rehabilitation of the elderly through creativity, founder of "The Silver Age Art Museum" and "Baobab" studio.
+Alexander "Sasha" Galitsky (סשה גליצקי; born 3 August 1957) is a Russian and Israeli artist, sculptor, writer, and art therapist.
+He is the author of a course for the social and psychological rehabilitation of the elderly through creativity, and the founder of "The Silver Age Art Museum" and "Baobab" studio.

+Life and career

-Over the years, his paintings have been exhibited in Perm Museum of Contemporary Art, Moscow Manege, Israel Museum, «Tzuk Gallery» (Netanya) and other places.
+Galitsky's paintings have been exhibited in Perm Museum of Contemporary Art in Perm, Russia, the Moscow Manege, the Israel Museum, the «Tzuk Gallery» in Netanya, Israel, and other places.